austinschoolofgamedesign/hub-world/CONTRIBUTOR.md

 So we've put together some basic ground rules to make sure that everyone can work together amicably.

 Before going further, take some time to read through the [**Code of Conduct**](/CODE_OF_CONDUCT.md).
-Let's all do our part to make sure this place is an awesome place to share our thoughts and feels about games.
+Let's all do our part to make sure this place is an awesome, safe, inclusive and kind place to share our thoughts and feels about games.

-> Please note that this project is released with a Contributor Code of Conduct.
+- **Please note that this project is released with a Contributor Code of Conduct.
-> By participating in this project you agree to abide by its terms.
+By participating in this project you agree to abide by its terms.**

 ## Join the Conversation

-Now that the ground rules are out of the way, it's time for us to get to know each other.
+Now that we;ce covered the ground rules, it's time for us to get to know each other.
 We have two official places set up to talk.
 Both places are great for getting to know other game design nerds.

 1. The first is in the [Issues](https://github.com/austinschoolofgamedesign/hub-world/issues)  section of GitHub.